Avinash2468/Seam-Carving/README.md

 *Implemented Seam Carving as part of the operating systems & algorithms course at IIIT-Hyderabad during Monsoon 2021*.

+- Seam carving algorithm to resize images without compromising on the quality of the subject.
+Implemented using dynamic programming.
 ### Directories

 - "src" contains the jupyter notebook containing the code.